 Benefits

-• Removes mucus and impurities from the nasal passages and sinuses;
+• Removes mucus and impurities from the nasal passages and sinuses

 • Helps prevent and treat sinus infections

-• Helps prevent and relieve respiratory illnesses;
+• Helps prevent and relieve respiratory illnesses

-• Keeps ears, eyes and throat healthy;
+• Keeps ears, eyes, and throat healthy

 • Eases tensions

-• Relieves tension in the facial muscles;
+• Relieves tension in the facial muscles

-• Helps with anger, anxiety, depression;
+• Helps with anger, anxiety, and depression

-• Soothes the mind;
+• Soothes the mind

-• Eliminates drowsiness;
+• Eliminates drowsiness

-• Improves the sense of smell;
+• Improves the sense of smell

-• Balances the right and left nasal passages and thus the two hemispheres of the brain;
+• Balances the right and left nasal passages and thus the two hemispheres of the brain

-• Helps to achieve harmony and balance in body and mind;
+• Helps to achieve harmony and balance in body and mind

 • Stimulates the immune system

-• Stimulates the Ajna Chakra;
+• Stimulates the Ajna Chakra

-A 2024 study found that the practice of jala-neti can be used as an alternative to surgical treatment for snoring11
+A 2024 study found that the practice of jala-neti can be used as an alternative to surgical treatment for snoring.
+11

 Contraindications